Psoriasis

 Associated conditions3,6,12

-Psoriasis is strongly associated with several inflammatory, metabolic, and psychosocial conditions and requires proactive and routine screening to effectively manage identified co-morbidities.
+Psoriasis is strongly associated with several inflammatory, metabolic and psychosocial conditions and requires proactive, routine screening to manage co-morbidities effectively.

 Most common associated conditions include: